-- Mark as False Positive Flags the vulnerability as a false positive and allows you to add a note. - Send to Allows you convert the selected vulnerability to a defect and assign it to Micro Focus Application Lifecycle Management (ALM), using the profile specified in the Fortify WebInspect application settings.

-- Remove Server Deletes the server from the navigation pane and does not include the server in any remaining scan activity.
-This command appears only when you right-click a server. - Crawl Recrawls the selected URL. - Attachments Allows you to create a note associated with the selected session, flag the session for follow-up, add a vulnerability note, or add a vulnerability snapshot. - Tools Presents a submenu of available tools. - Filter by Current Session Restricts the display of items in the Summary pane to those having the SummaryDataID of the selected session. - Command appears on shortcut menu only when the Navigation pane is using the Site view.
+- Mark as False Positive Flags the vulnerability as a false positive and allows you to add a note. - Send to Allows you convert the selected vulnerability to a defect and assign it to Micro Focus Application Lifecycle Management (ALM), using the profile specified in the Fortify WebInspect application settings. - Remove Server Deletes the server from the navigation pane and does not include the server in any remaining scan activity.
+This command appears only when you right-click a server. - Crawl Recrawls the selected URL. - Attachments Allows you to create a note associated with the selected session, flag the session for follow-up, add a vulnerability note, or add a vulnerability snapshot. - Tools Presents a submenu of available tools. - Filter by Current Session Restricts the display of items in the Summary pane to those having the SummaryDataID of the selected session.

-"Search View" on page 241
+"Search View" on page 237

-"Inspecting the Results" on page 237
+"Inspecting the Results" on page 233